kumaisu/Citizenship/README.md

 ## Releases
 Github projects have a "releases" link on their home page.
-If you still don't see it, [click here](https://github.com/kumaisu/Citizenship/releases) for PremisesEvent releases.
+If you still don't see it, [click here](https://github.com/kumaisu/Citizenship/releases) for CitizenShip releases.

 ## Wikis
 [Citizen Ship Wiki](https://github.com/kumaisu/Citizenship/wiki)